‘Rajinigandha’ director Basu Chatterjee dies in his Mumbai home

 Veteran filmmaker Basu Chatterjee, known for his relatable, light as soufflé brand of cinema with films such as "Rajnigandha" and "Chitchor", died on Thursday following age related health issues.
 He was 93.
 Chatterjee, who is survived by his daughters Sonali Bhattacharya and Rupali Guha, died in his sleep at his Santacruz residence.
 "He passed away peacefully in his sleep in the morning.
 He hadn't been keeping well for quite a while due to old age problems and died at his residence.
 It's a great loss for the film industry," Ashoke Pandit, president of the Indian Film & Television Directors' Association (IFTDA), told PTI.

-The last rites of the filmmaker, who blazed a middle-of-the-road trail in the 1970s and 1980s, were performed at the Santacruz crematorium, Pandit said.
-"Only family members were present, around 10 people, including both the daughters and sons-in-law.
-I was there because I wanted to be part of his journey," Pandit added.
+The last rites of the filmmaker, who blazed a middle-of-the-road trail in the 1970s and 1980s, were performed at the Santacruz crematorium.
+"Only family members were present... around 10 people, including both the daughters and sons-in-law.
+I was there because I wanted to be part of his journey," Pandit said.

 Some of his best known works are "Us Paar" , "Chitchor" , "Piya Ka Ghar" , "Khatta Meetha" and "Baton Baton Mein" .
 The filmmaker passed away less than a week after the death of lyricist Yogesh Gaur, who penned many popular songs in Chatterjee's films, including "Rajinigandha Phool Tumhare" and "Na Jaane Kyun".
 Gaur died on May 29.